HYPHENATED COMPOUND NOUNS

 Although phrasal verbs (verb + preposition), such as ‘take off’, ‘take over’ and ‘set up’, are not hyphenated, the nouns formed from these verbs are hyphenated, or with increasing use become written as one word.
 Thus, the hyphen helps readers to distinguish between the verb and noun forms.

-PHRASAL VERB COMPOUND NOUN
+PHRASAL VERB COMPOUND NOUN to set up

 to bail out